o8t/technical-evaluation-react/clowntown/README.md

 ## Map
 ```
-Map: Click on a clown & you'll receive more info about the clown, including their names (both stage name & real name), license details, biographies, and other details.
-This is private personal clownformation regulated by strict clownfidentiality law, please dont spread it around.
+Click on a clown & you'll receive more info about the clown, including their names (both stage name & real name), license details, biographies, and other details.
+This is private clownformation regulated by strict clownfidentiality law, please dont spread it around.
 ```

 ## Packages: